What is a protection order?

 This is to keep a person away because they are stalking or harassing the person.
 You can find the legal definitions in NRS 200.571-575.
 You do not need to be related to the offender to get this kind of order.
 You can find forms and information to apply at the Stalking & Harassment Protection Order page.

 This is filed by a parent or guardian who believes that someone is committing a crime of physical / mental injury or sexual abuse / sexual exploitation of a child.
 You can read the laws regarding this kind of protection order at NRS 33.400.
 You can find forms and information to apply at the Harm to Minors page.

 Sexual Assault Protection Order:

 This is for employers who need to keep someone away from an employee or the workplace.
-You can read the laws regarding this kind of protection order starting at NRS 33.200.
+You can find forms and information to apply at the Workplace Harassment page.
+You can also read the laws regarding this kind of protection order starting at NRS 33.200.